apache/carbondata/integration/presto/README.md

 ### Generate CarbonData file

 Please refer to quick start: https://github.com/apache/carbondata/blob/master/docs/quick-start-guide.md Load data statement in Spark can be used to create carbondata tables.
-And you can easily find the creaed carbondata files after the load data statement.
+And you can easily find the created carbondata files after the load data statement.

 ### Query carbondata in CLI of presto